- Jan 28, 2010

 Despite Wantitall offering an outstanding variety of products, why is there more frequently than not, a price disparity between shipping the same item from Amazon.com yourself (including relevant import duties and shipping costs) and buying from the Wantitall website so large?
 Sometimes the item is several hundred percent pricier, and I would love to learn the reasons for this.

-The growth on internet user is growing in the country, but when you started it was still way less to the population of the country.
+I don’t think there was ‘inspiration’ – it was just something which happened to us.
+We essentially just set out to solve a problem whereby we wanted to get a product from the USA, and then it all just snowballed.The growth on internet user is growing in the country, but when you started it was still way less to the population of the country.
 With that hurdle in mind, how did you gather inspiration to move from a 9-5 to start your own company?

 If i look at ecommerce i would say the market is really flooded with a lot of everything id say, i have been looking for something that no one else is doing yet, the one between the millions of everything that everyone is already doing or trying to do but i seem to be struggling to find that one.